ibm-capi/capi-utils/README.md

 Usage: `sudo ./capi_reset.sh -C CARD_ID`

+Usually you *don't* need this script.
+Because the above capi-flash-script.sh already includes this reset step.
+But if your AFU doesn't exit correctly and leave the FPGA into an unknown state, you can use this script alone to reset FPGA chip, and avoid programming the flash again.

-If CARD_ID is not assigned, it will reset all of the cards in the system.
+If `CARD_ID` is not assigned, it will reset all of the cards in the system.

 # Acknowledgements